monometa/SFPD-incidents-data-pipeline/README.md

 In this project, we first extract by downloading CSVs using SODA API.
 We then consume and put them into a data lake (Google Cloud Storage).
 After that we schedule a data pipeline (Airflow) to run montly to load to a data warehouse (Google BigQuery).
 Later on, we transform the data in the warehouse using dbt.
 Finally, once the data is cleaned and transformed, we can monitor and analyze the data on a dashboard (Tableau).

+The visualization results are two dashboards.
+On the first of them, you can see the ratio of the number of crimes to the previous year with the possibility of choosing a district.
+The second is a map crime with additional information regarding the dynamics of the most committed crimes.

 ## Dataset

 [SFPD reports part #1 (2003-2017)](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry)